weixiyen/MMO/docs/load_balancing.md

-SleeperBot Load Balancing
+App Load Balancing
 =========================

 Overview
 -------------------------
-SleeperBot's load balancing is handled by an HAProxy front-end.
+MMO's load balancing is handled by an HAProxy front-end.

 Stream server requests are proxied directly to node.js.